Divorce in Georgia: Does it Matter Who Files First?

 It is not necessarily a good idea to rush to file for divorce, but there may be some benefits to filing first for those persons contemplating divorce.
-These benefits were outlined in the Forbes magazine recently and have been attracting a great deal of attention.
+Furthermore, Forbes Magazine has recently attracted a great deal of attention by outlining these benefits.

 - Being able to select the best professionals available.